Academic Regulations

 Diplomas

+Diplomas are mailed to students after the degree has been officially conferred.
 There is no charge for the preparation and conferral of an original diploma.
 Students’ names will be printed exactly as they appear on their transcript.
 Students are advised to check their transcript and email the Office of the University Registrar at registrar@columbia.edu if corrections are needed.

 If students wish to change the name noted on the transcript, they must submit the Name Change Affidavit.
 The affidavit must be notarized and filed by the deadline to submit the application for degree.

 If a graduate’s Columbia diploma is lost or damaged, there will be a charge of $100 for a replacement diploma.
 Note that replacement diplomas carry the signatures of current University officials.
-Applications for replacement diplomas are available through the Office of the University Registrar
+Applications for replacement diplomas are available through the Office of the University Registrar.

 Additional Information: